 New Year, new writing goals—right?!
 That’s how I felt stepping into 2019.
 I was confident, I was ready, and I was looking forward to a year of diving deeper into my craft.
-Except now it’s midway through the month and I’m already slacking.
+Except it’s easy to start slacking.
 (Anyone else?!)
-My goal was to write more this year, but I’m already slipping into bad habits, pushing my writing projects off to the side, and busying myself with other things.
+My goal was to write more this year, but how quickly I slipped into bad habits, pushed my writing projects off to the side, and busied myself with other things.
 Ugh.
 Can you relate?

 Sometimes writing more (and better) is simply about finding the strategies that work for you.
 (Personal side note: When I get into my ‘go mode’ I can write 5-10 pieces in one day!
 It’s amazing what we can do when we focus and put our minds to the task!)